lscofield/node-urlresolver-api/README.md

-Here is an Android Simple APP make with java to see the power of the API
+Here is an Android Simple APP make with java to see the power of node-urlresolver-api

 App integrated with:
 - A video player (exoplayer based)